Searche93/InvoiceTool/README.md

 - Entity framework core
 - Unit tests

-With the second version I will add
+With the second version I will add:
 - CQRS
 - MediatR

-For the third version I create the frontend with Angular.
+For the third version I'll create the frontend with Angular.
 The idea is that I'll use the IONIC framework.
 IONIC is a framework that allows you to create web and mobile applications with Angular.
+Read about IONIC here: [a link](https://ionicframework.com/)